 Tonight on American Ninja Warrior, Josh Butler competes in the Daytona City Finals.
 Josh is a Nashville bus driver for a non-profit organization that works to benefit inner-city children.
 He and his wife have been through a real-life This Is Us story of their own.

 Their son, Josh Dewey Butler VI, was born in May of 2015 with a genetic disorder that their doctor had never seen.
 His birth defects caused a terrible strain on his tiny body, and Josh and Katie spent 132 days at the hospital by his side while he fought.
 Eventually, their precious son succumbed to his illness.
 They were left broken and searching for purpose.
 “We knew God was preparing us for something,” said Katie.

 The Butlers had always wanted children, so because Dewey’s condition was genetic, the couple decided to consider other options, such as adoption.
 They discussed their options openly with the nursing staff at the hospital.

-About two months after the worst day of their lives, they were offered hope.
-A nurse called the Butlers and told them of a baby boy on the fifth floor that needed a family.
+About two months after the worst day of their lives, they were able to receive a glimmer hope.
+One of the nurses called the Butlers and told them about a baby boy on the fifth floor that had a need for a loving family.
 Braxtel had many health issues, some the same as Dewey.
 Unlike their first son, Braxtel was expected to improve.
-His family had left him at the hospital, unable to provide him with adequate care.
+His birth family had left him at the hospital because they were unable to provide him with adequate care.

 American Ninja Warrior airs tonight on NBC 8/7c.
 You can watch a preview of the airing by clicking here.